serifpersia/pianolux-arduino/README.md

 ## Download

 You can download the latest release of PianoLED from the [GitHub Releases](https://github.com/serifpersia/pianoled-arduino/releases) page.

-## Join Our Community

-Be part of the PianoLED Discord Server Community where you can connect with fellow users, ask questions, and share your experiences: [Join PianoLED Discord](https://discord.gg/S6xmuX4Hx5)

 ## Connecting the LED Strip and Arduino